thoriqtau/runpod-worker-inswapper/docs/api/swap-as-many-faces-as-possible.md

 1. Swapping a face from a source image that contains a single face into a target image that contains a single face.
-2. Swapping a face from a source image that contains a single face into all of the faces in a target image that contains multiple faces.
+2. Swapping a face from a source image that contains a single face into the first face in a target image that contains multiple faces.
 3. Swapping all of the faces from a source image containing multiple faces into the faces of a target image containing